padrinobook/padrinobook/chapters/sessions.md

 ```

 Please note that we have to pass the `authenticity_token` with the saved value of `csrf` for security reasons for security reasons (check box~\ref{box:csrf}).
-Please not that we have to pass method `:delete` here because we are not in a form.
+Please note that we have to pass method `:delete` here because we are not in a form.

  The HTTP specification only understands GET and POST in the <form> method attribute.
 How can we solve this?
 We need to use a hidden form with the put method: